genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ~~~~~~~~~~~~~~~~~~~~~

 ..
 TODO: Add info about RNA-seq technology
-..
-TODO: Add info about Spliced Mapping for RNA-seq reads

-Mapping (also called as alignment) refers to the process of aligning sequencing
+Mapping (also called alignment) refers to the process of aligning sequencing
 reads to a reference sequence, whether the reference is a complete genome,
 transcriptome, or de novo assembly.